 I'm classically trained on viola but I start and finish melody ideas on piano.
 These days, however, I mostly play pro tools!!

 Other than your studio, where does inspiration most often strike?

 I'm most inspired by being in nature.
-Ironically the more quiet the space, the louder my imagination!!
+Ironically the quieter the space, the louder my imagination!!

 What are two things you're most proud of?
 One musical/professional, one personal.
 No humility allowed.

-In 2015 i was pretty frustrated with the recorded music business so much so, I was one phone call from stepping away altogether.
-A year later After a great trip to Israel and meeting Jacob Yoffee, I got a new wave of inspiration.
-This pushed me to pivot my focus from the recorded music business as a producer to composing full time.
-7 series a few national campaigns, and a couple Emmy considerations later, i'm still here and working hard as ever.
+In 2015 I was pretty frustrated with the recorded music business so much so that I was one phone call from stepping away altogether.
+A year later after a great trip to Israel and meeting Jacob Yoffee, I got a new wave of inspiration.
+This pushed me to pivot my focus from the recorded music business as a producer to composing full-time.
+Seven series, a few national campaigns, and a couple of Emmy considerations later, I'm still here and working as hard as ever.
 I'm particularly proud of this because any professional in the music biz knows how difficult it is to have any success.
-To be able to have a decade long career as a multi platinum grammy nominated producer and pivot to have a successful career as a composer has taught me to have unwavering confidence in myself.
+To be able to have a decade-long career as a multi-platinum Grammy-nominated producer and pivot to have a successful career as a composer has taught me to have unwavering confidence in myself.
 Also, to follow inspiration wherever it leads no matter how steep the learning curve.
-In the end, I'm grateful to be able to live a life surrounded by creativity
+In the end, I'm grateful to be able to live a life surrounded by creativity.

 What's your favorite score of the year?

 Uncut Gems was technically released in 2019 but I LOVED the score.